 (d) induces an elector not to vote at the election,

-in a polling place or within 6 metres from the entrance to a polling place, that person commits an offence.
+in a polling place or within 6 m from the entrance to a polling place, that person commits an offence.

 Penalty: $2 000.

-(2) It is a defence to a charge under subsection (1) to prove that the accused person was within 6 metres of the entrance to a polling place with the approval of the presiding officer.
+(2) It is a defence to a charge under subsection (1) to prove that the accused person was within 6 m of the entrance to a polling place with the approval of the presiding officer.

 [Section 4.89 amended by No. 64 of 1998 s.
 27.]

 4.90.
-False statements
+False statements, offence

 (1) A person who makes a statement in an application, form, nomination, return, declaration or certificate or other document under this Part relating to an election, or in answer to a question authorised to be asked under this Part, knowing the statement to be false, commits an offence.